ravichas/AMPL-Tutorial/data_curation/README.md

     * ChEMBL gene list should follow the naming convention as shown in `tar_gene_chembl.txt`
     * DTC gene list should follow the naming convention as shown in `tar_gene.txt`
     * ExCAPE-DB gene list should follow the naming convention as shown `gene_lst_v1.txt`
-* Now, run the following script
+* After completing the above mentioned steps, run the following script
   - `./example.sh >& example.out`